DataONEorg/provathon-2017/README.md

 -   Next steps

-    -   Roadmap for DataONE and Whole Tale tool development (Konrad)
+    -   Roadmap for DataONE and Whole Tale tool development

         -   How can the working group(s) help?